bkomuves/mathematica-packages/USERGUIDE.md

     unique[L]

-Sorts and removes the duplicates from a list (making it usable as a representation of a set).
+Sorts and removes the duplicates from a list (making it usable as a representation of the set of elements).

     extendListWithZeros[L,n]